felipealfonsog/felipealfonsog/backups/backup-manual-latest_ring1main_slot-main.md

   🧬 Python · Shell  •  ⭐ 2

 ### 🕒 Recently Active Projects
+- [Theatherflix](https://github.com/openvelora/Theatherflix): Theatherflix Extension is a browser extension that provides personalized movie and series recommendations to users.
+Using The Movie Database (TMDb) API, the extension fetches popular movie data and displays customized suggestions based on user preferences.
+  🧬 JavaScript · CSS · Shell  •  ⭐ 53
+- [PerlMemoPad](https://github.com/openvelora/PerlMemoPad): PerlMemoPad is a project focused on developing a mini-weblog using Perl and MySQL.
+With PerlMemoPad, users can easily publish and manage their notes and other content.
+  🧬 Perl · CSS  •  ⭐ 1
+- [GitSyncMaster](https://github.com/felipealfonsog/GitSyncMaster): GitSyncMaster: Automate updating multiple Git repositories within a directory structure effortlessly.
+  🧬 Python · Shell · Nix  •  ⭐ 1
 - [FeatherPDF](https://github.com/felipealfonsog/FeatherPDF): FeatherPDF is an ultra-lightweight PDF viewer designed for Linux and macOS.
 It provides a simple and intuitive user interface for reading PDF documents.
   🧬 Python · Shell  •  ⭐ 4
 - [ConnWifiMaster](https://github.com/felipealfonsog/ConnWifiMaster): ConnWifiMaster is a GUI & CLI application for managing WiFi connections on Arch Linux using ConnMan.
 It allows users to view saved networks, configure auto-connect settings, and manage network connections.
   🧬 Shell · Python · C  •  ⭐ 4
-- [Theatherflix](https://github.com/openvelora/Theatherflix): Theatherflix Extension is a browser extension that provides personalized movie and series recommendations to users.
-Using The Movie Database (TMDb) API, the extension fetches popular movie data and displays customized suggestions based on user preferences.
-  🧬 JavaScript · CSS · Shell  •  ⭐ 52
 - [PicoWebPy](https://github.com/felipealfonsog/PicoWebPy): Web Server, which enables the storage of a simple website in HTML, images, or CSS, in a creative manner using a Raspberry Pi Pico.
 This is written in MicroPython for a Raspberry Pi Pico W 2 - WiFi - Bluetooth.
   🧬 Python · HTML  •  ⭐ 1
 - [TerminaLite](https://github.com/felipealfonsog/TerminaLite): A lightweight and versatile terminal emulator for Linux and macOS built with GTK3 and VTE.
   🧬 Shell · C · Makefile  •  ⭐ 1
 - [BashGuardian](https://github.com/felipealfonsog/BashGuardian): Bash script for backups/encrypted on Unix-like (Linux & macOS) systems.
   🧬 Shell · C  •  ⭐ 1
-- [NetScanSSH](https://github.com/felipealfonsog/NetScanSSH): NetScanSSH is a Python script for scanning local networks to detect devices with open SSH ports, providing their hostnames and corresponding IP addresses.
-  🧬 Shell · Python  •  ⭐ 1
-- [SpendWisePy](https://github.com/felipealfonsog/SpendWisePy): SpendWisePy is a simple expense tracker application written in Python that allows users to create and manage their expenses.
-  🧬 Python  •  ⭐ 1

 ### 📈 Popular Projects (Stars + Forks)
 - [WordCraft360](https://github.com/openvelora/WordCraft360): WordCraft360, the ultimate Writing Toolkit designed to elevate your writing experience to new heights.
 Inspired by the minimalist elegance of 750words.com.